 10. Reverse the strategy — use direct mail to drive intent data.

 Send low-cost, interactive mailers that grab attention and guide prospects to your website.
-Try adding QR codes or even personalized URLs to the mailers.
+Try using a QR code generator for adding branded QR codes or even personalized URLs to the mailers.
 Then use their activities to learn more about them and determine your next best play!

 The combination of sales intelligence and tactile marketing automation opens up a wealth of opportunities that accelerate the sales funnel.
 Creating personalized journeys that nurture leads and spark relationships clearly shows your brand is sophisticated and world-class.
 For ideas of what to send and more strategy tips, check out PFL’s TMA Idea Book.